oceanplanning/oceanplanning.org/README.md

 * Location and (basic) description of images, existing CSS, HTML, etc.

-## How do I test it other than locally?
+## How do I test it?

-Are we using [prosthetic](https://github.com/stamen/prosthetic) or are there any other special methods required for testing?
-Describe those here if so.
+Test locally by typing `python -m SimpleHTTPServer` in the root directory.

 ## Deployment

+TBD.
 If this is a live thing in the world, how do we push changes to the live thing?